appgate/sdp-k8s-injector/README.md

 You can connect multiple Kubernetes clusters to a single SDP system by installing an injector on each cluster.
 When installing the injector, set a unique cluster ID in the helm value `sdp.clusterID`.
 To prevent collision of resources created by the injector, the SDP system will use this ID as a tag or prefix (e.g. client profiles, service users).
 It is advised to tag your admin users for each injector with the cluster ID.

 ## Annotations
-SDP Kubernetes Client supports various annotation-based behavior customization
+SDP Kubernetes Injector supports various annotation-based behavior customization

 | Annotation                                             | Available Options                                                          | Description                                                                                                                                                                                                                                                                                                                                                                                                                        |
 |--------------------------------------------------------|----------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|